NextFerret/.github/profile/README.md

 ---
 NFDUR and NFDURH:Providing packages that Debian don't ship

-NextFerretOS:the future is not immutable
+NextFerret Linux:the future is not immutable

 # Discord
 https://discord.gg/mAWjHH9g7q